Daheer/KoroKoro/README.md

 ```

 ```
-# ⚠️ Might be different on your computer, please take note of minincoda installation directory
+# ⚠️ Might be different on your computer, please take note of mininconda installation directory

 source /root/miniconda3/bin/activate
 ```